 Many countries have specific regulations that apply to independent contractors and impose penalties for not following the regulations.

-For example, in the Philippines, Department of Labor and Employment (DOLE) Order No. 174 imposes specific requirements and restrictions on contractor relationships (e.g., written contractor agreement required, contractor must register with government) and hefty consequences for violations (e.g., violation of contract requirements renders the company the direct employer of its purported contractor).
+For example, in the Philippines, Department of Labor and Employment (DOLE) Order No. 174 imposes specific requirements and restrictions on contractor relationships (e.g., written independent contractor agreement required, contractor must register with government) and hefty consequences for violations (e.g., violation of contract requirements renders the company the direct employer of its purported contractor).

 U.S. companies that hire foreign contractors to work abroad may face scrutiny and penalties from foreign governments for improperly classifying a worker as an independent contractor rather than an employee.

 Broadly speaking, an independent contractor relationship normally exists if the worker can work for other companies, the relationship is short-term, the worker has control over how/when the work is performed, the worker assumes some business risk, and the worker pays his own taxes.
-However, each country has its own laws and regulations to determine whether a worker is an employee or an independent contractor, and these laws and regulations can vary widely.
+However, each country has its own laws and regulations to determine whether a worker is a full time employee or an independent contractor, and these laws and regulations can vary widely.

 In the U.S., a company that misclassifies a worker as an independent contractor may face liability in the form of back tax withholding (including Social Security and Medicare), overtime (for non-exempt workers), benefits, interest, and penalties.